 The Modified McMaster Egg Count Method

-In this process a measured amount of dung is prepared and the faecal samples are spun in a centrifuge at 3000 RPM for a set time before any worm eggs are floated off in a saturated salt solution.
+The sample is weighed upon arrival and the whole sample is used for analysis so the more that is provided the more accurate a reading we give.
+The faecal samples are spun in a centrifuge at 3000 RPM for a set time before any worm eggs are floated off in a saturated salt solution.
 Two slides are then run out into counting chambers for examination under the microscope and the result averaged between the two.

 The centrifuge helps to separate out any eggs as well as removing the sediment from the sample, making it much easier to identify them under the microscope – this method is far superior to a simple strained method.